Pacific Ocean Blue: Reception

 Released in August 1977, Pacific Ocean Blue received mixed reviews upon release, but in subsequent years has been re-evaluated by critics and is now widely praised.
 It has appeared on "Best-of" lists including Robert Dimery's "1001 Albums You Must Hear Before You Die," and Mojo's "Lost Albums You Must Own" and "70 of the Greatest Albums of the 70s" lists.
 In 2005, it was ranked No. 18 in GQ's "The 100 Coolest Albums in the World Right Now!" list.
 He did occasionally perform his solo material on the 1977 Beach Boys tour.
 Pacific Ocean Blue later developed a status as a cult item.
 In December 2018, under the name Chewing, Nik Ewing of Local Natives along with Cults, Nico Segal and Pop Etc covered Dennis Wilson's album in its entirety.

-At the time of its initial release, the album didn't do well commercially: Despite a significant promotional campaign, the album peaked at No. 96 during a short 12-week Billboard chart run.
+At the time of its initial release, the album did not perform well commercially: Despite a significant promotional campaign, the album peaked at No. 96 during a short 12-week Billboard chart run.
 The disappointing performance of the record, combined with Wilson's increasingly unreliable professional behavior, led his record label to pull support for a modest West Coast tour that had been scheduled to promote the album.